Feyerabend/ABC80/README.md

 second, somehow interruption routine might have impacted this?) or was it that joysticks were much too fun?

-Historical reflections over Combat can be found in:
-Montfort, Nick & Bogost, Ian, *Racing the beam: the Atari Video computer system*, MIT Press, Cambridge, Mass., 2009.
-An article (excerpt) can be found at at: http://gamestudies.org/0601/articles/montfort which explains *Combat* in detail.

 ![V-24 on ABC80](assets/images/v24-small.jpeg)

 AIR-FIGHT has never been published, **until now**, partly because we were probably afraid